“Great resources and materials, one of the best courses I have taken”

 Central Time

-In this session, attendees will learn the foundations of tolling agreements to understand their purpose and position within the broader market framework.
+In this session, attendees will learn the purpose, structure, and market positioning of tolling agreements within the broader power project landscape.

 In this session, attendees will identify the primary federal and state regulatory frameworks that affect tolling structures and assess how regulatory requirements intersect with contract drafting and risk allocation.

-In this session, attendees will gain practical insight into structuring commercial terms that balance operational flexibility, financing requirements, and risk mitigation among project participants.
+In this session, attendees will gain practical insight into structuring commercial terms that balance operational flexibility and financing mitigation among project participants.

-In this session, attendees will explore real-world deal structures and gain an understanding of how negotiation dynamics shape final contract terms.
+In this session, attendees will explore how commercial, regulatory, financing, and large-load considerations shape final contract terms.

 Partner